 You are urged to familiarize yourself with the Tax Sale process and do your due diligence on any property you bid on.

-Although sewer charges will not be sold this year, if your account is delinquent then you are strongly urged to contact the Sewer Authority at 732-495-1010 to bring your account current.
-These delinquent charges will be sold at some point next year.
+Sewer charges will be sold this year.
+If your account is delinquent then you are strongly urged to contact the Township of Middletown Sewerage Authority at 732-495-1010 to bring your account current.

 All payments received after November 13, 2023, for property taxes MUST be made using guaranteed funds: attorney trust check, title company check, cashier’s check and/or money order in order to remove the property from the Tax Sale process.
 Any other form of payment WILL NOT be accepted.
 All other checks — online, personal, and business — WILL be returned.
 In addition, the credit card/ACH payment options WILL NOT be available after 4:00 PM, November 13, 2023.